 Gamma oscillations (30-80 Hz) have received particular attention through their association with perceptual and cognitive processes.

 Thus, increased gamma power does not always reflect a genuine rhythm.
-Further, we show that ketamine-induced gamma increases are caused by separate network mechanisms, “the authors explain.
+Further, we show that ketamine-induced gamma increases are caused by separate network mechanisms," the authors explain.

-According to Nicolas Gustavo Guyon, a member of the group and a researcher at Karolinska Institute, his analysis of brain oscillations in genetically modified mice detected asynchronous activity due to the inability of PV interneurons to respond to all excitatory stimuli generated by other neurons.
+According to Nicolas Gustavo Guyon, a member of the group and a researcher at Karolinska Institute, their analysis of brain oscillations in genetically modified mice detected asynchronous activity due to the inability of PV interneurons to respond to all excitatory stimuli generated by other neurons.

 For Aguiar, what both articles have in common is the search for a deeper understanding of the role played by interneurons in the prefrontal cortex and how the brain organizes the excitation-inhibition balance.

 "We're exploring the normal brain in order to achieve a deeper understanding of psychiatric disorders such as schizophrenia," he said.